What is Fabry disease?

 What causes Fabry disease?

-Enzymes are substances produced by cells in the body, which help chemical reactions take place.
+Enzymes are substances produced by cells in the body.
+Enzymes help chemical reactions take place.
 There are many different enzymes, which have different actions and allow the body to function normally.